John Craig (physician): Astronomy and mathematics

-one Dr. Craig ... coming out of Denmark into his own country called upon John Neper, baron of Murcheston, near Edinburgh, and told him, among other discourses, of a new invention in Denmark (by Logomontanus, as 'tis said) to save the tedious multiplication and division in astronomical calculations.
+one Dr. Craig ... coming out of Denmark into his own country called upon John Neper, baron of Murcheston, near Edinburgh, and told him, among other discourses, of a new invention in Denmark (by Longomontanus, as 'tis said) to save the tedious multiplication and division in astronomical calculations.
 Neper being solicitous to know farther of him concerning this matter, he could give no other account of it than that it was by proportionable numbers.

 Napier himself informed Tycho Brahe, via Craig, of his discovery, some twenty years before it was made public.